markgewhite/ai_meal_planner/LEARNINGS.md

    - One function, one responsibility

 2. **Reusability**
-   - Write functions that can work in notebook or script
+   - Write functions that can work in a notebook or script
-   - Parameterize everything that might change
+   - Parameterise everything that might change
    - Use default values wisely

 3. **Documentation**